MelvinYin/Plushie_Tycoon/README.md

 2. Further implement features.
 3. Tests, linters, CI/CD, dockerfile, docs.
 Maybe a description landing page ?
 As if I will reach here.

+1. Add buyers and sellers into geLocal, as an example of how users customise their own GE to predict changes in geGlobal